-- In line with KCSIE 2021, safeguarding and promoting the welfare of children is defined for the purposes of this
+- In line with KCSIE 2021, safeguarding and promoting the welfare of children is defined for the purposes of this policy as:

-policy as:

-- protecting children from maltreatment
+- o protecting children from maltreatment

-- preventing impairment of children's mental and physical health or development
+- o preventing impairment of children's mental and physical health or development

-- ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and
+- o ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and

 - o taking action to enable all children to have the best outcomes.

-- The school acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):
+- ASPIRE acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):

 - Abuse and neglect

-- Bullying, including cyberbullying
+- o Bullying, including cyberbullying

 - Children with family members in prison

 - Children Missing Education (CME)

 - Child missing from home or care

 - Child Sexual Exploitation (CSE)

 - Child Criminal Exploitation (CCE)

 - Contextual safeguarding (risks outside the family home)

 - County lines and gangs

 - Domestic abuse

 - Drugs and alcohol misuse

-- Fabricated or induced illness
+- o Fabricated or induced illness

 - Faith abuse

 - Gender based abuse and violence against women and girls

 - Hate

 - Homelessness

 - Human trafficking and modern slavery

 - Mental health

 - Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "Sexting"

 - Online safety

 - Peer on peer abuse

 - Preventing radicalisation and extremism

 - Private fostering

 - Relationship abuse

-- Serious violence
+- o Serious violence

 - Sexual violence and sexual harassment

-- o So-called 'honour-based' abuse, including Female Genital Mutilation (FGM) and forced marriage
+- So-called 'honour-based' abuse, including Female Genital Mutilation (FGM) and forced marriage

-- o Upskirting
+- Upskirting

-(Also see Part One and Annex B within 'Keeping Children Safe in Education' 2021)
+(Also see Part One and Annex B within 'Keeping Children Safe in Education'

-1.4 Related Safeguarding Policies
+2021) 1.4 Related Safeguarding Policies

-- This policy is one of a series in the school integrated safeguarding portfolio and should be read and actioned in conjunction with the policies as listed below:
+- This policy is one of a series in the ASPIRE integrated safeguarding portfolio and should be read and actioned in conjunction with the policies as listed below:

-- Behaviour management and use of physical intervention
+- o Behaviour management and use of physical intervention

 - Code of conduct/Behaviour policy

 - Searching, screening and confiscation

 - Online safety

 - o Social media

 - Mobile and smart technology

 - Anti-bullying

 - Data protection and information sharing

 - o Image use

 - Relationship and Sex Education (RSE)

-- Personal and intimate care
+- o Personal and intimate care

-- Health and safety, including plans for school reopening
+- Health and safety, including plans for the ASPIRE schools reopening

 - Attendance

-- Risk assessments (e.g. school trips, use of technology, school re-opening)
+- o Risk assessments (e.g. school trips, use of technology, ASPIRE schools re-opening)

 - First aid and accidents

 - Managing allegations against staff

 - Staff behaviour policy/code of conduct, including Acceptable Use of Technology Policies (AUP)

-- Safer recruitment
+- o Safer recruitment

 - Whistleblowing